Canzoni (Fabrizio De André album): "La città vecchia"

+"Giovanna d'Arco"

-"Giovanna d'Arco", De André's adaption of a Cohen original from 1971, depicts the legendary French heroine while she burns at the stake; she talks to the fire and lets herself be consumed by it, as she is "tired of the war" and longing to wear "a wedding dress, or something white" (a reference to the fact that she was always dressed as a man).
+"Giovanna d'Arco" ("Joan of Arc"), De André's adaption of a Cohen original from 1971, depicts the legendary French heroine while she burns at the stake; she talks to the fire and lets herself be consumed by it, as she is "tired of the war" and longing to wear "a wedding dress, or something white" (a reference to the fact that she was always dressed as a man).
 Each of the four verses in the song ends with a "la-la-la" refrain.